BrendanGasparin/BrendanGasparin/README.md

 Education is a virtue.
 I have a Bachelor's Degree in Computing from the University of Tasmania and I'm now self-learning through [freeCodeCamp](https://freecodecamp.org/), [The Odin Project](https://www.theodinproject.com/), [CS50x](https://cs50.harvard.edu/x/), and other platforms.

 I live with my best friend [Buddy the Beagador](https://brendangasparin.github.io/buddy/).
-He is an accomplished web coder who enjoys chewing, sniffing things, bench-surfing, and eating.
+He is an accomplished web coder who enjoys chewing, sniffing things, and bench-surfing for food.

 I can be found at the following [online hangouts](https://linktr.ee/brendangasparin).